SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 `ImplicitMidpoint` is a symmetric and symplectic integrator.
-`Trapezoid` is a symmetric (almost symplectic) integrator with adaptive timestepping. `ImplicitEuler` is an extension to the common algorithm with adaptive timestepping and efficient quasi-Newton Jacobian reusage which is fully strong-stability presurving (SSP) for hyperbolic PDEs.
+`Trapezoid` is a symmetric (almost symplectic) integrator with adaptive timestepping. `ImplicitEuler` is an extension to the common algorithm with adaptive timestepping and efficient quasi-Newton Jacobian re-usage which is fully strong-stability presurving (SSP) for hyperbolic PDEs.

 Notice that `Rodas4` loses accuracy on discretizations of nonlinear